biBERK Makes Getting General Liability Insurance Convenient

 What if I’m a Contractor or I Operate My Business out of My Home?

 You could still benefit from a general liability insurance policy as a freelancer, contractor, or home business owner because you face many of the same risks as brick-and-mortar businesses.
-General liability insurance can be important to your small business because:
+General liability insurance for business requirements can be important because:

-Premiums start at $275, with most of our customers paying less than $1,000.
+Premiums start as low as $27.50 per month.
 With biBERK, you get to avoid broker fees and other unnecessary fees, which can save you up to 20%.
 It's affordable coverage that protects your small business from financial harm and can help you sleep better at night.

 Customizing Your General Liability Insurance Policy With Endorsements